You will not believe how many comics there are on this list. No. Seriously.

 I won’t be commenting this much on most of them.
 I figured I’d mention the whole story once for posterity and then bounce.

-‘Metamorphosis’ Prologue - “Teenage Mutant Ninja Turtles Adventures Compendium,” Vol. 1
+‘Metamorphosis’ Prologue - “TMNT Adventures Compendium,” Vol. 1

 Were it not for the compendium, I would have totally missed this story.
 I cannot tell you how I left it off originally.
 Yet here we are, adding it back in.